videlais/Unofficial-Ink-Cookbook/index.md

 ## Copyright

-Ink, its logo, and other associated branding are copyright inkle studios.
+ink, its logo, and other associated branding are copyright inkle studios.

 The text and screenshots of the book are licensed under the [Creative Commons Attribution-ShareAlike 4.0 International License](https://creativecommons.org/licenses/by-sa/4.0/).
 Share and remix this work, but please attribute us.